frischHWC/frischHWC.github.io/datagen/data-generation/1-data-generation-basic.md

 <img src="images/generated_to_hdfs.png" width="600">

+Let's Verify
-Let's Verify it {: .label .label-green }
+{: .label .label-green }

 In a shell with a logged in user (optionally use datagen ones):